Need help? Chat now!

 Search results for:

-The SpiderLabs team at Trustwave, a security provider, reported that a malicious DLL installed as an Microsoft IIS module has been showing up online and it is currently undetectable by most anti-virus tools, according to an article published on the Web Host Industry Review web site.
+The SpiderLabs team at Trustwave, a security provider, reported that a malicious DLL installed as a Microsoft IIS module has been showing up online, and it is currently undetectable by most anti-virus tools, according to an article published on the Web Host Industry Review website.

 Josh Grunzweig of SpiderLabs advised that malicious software of this type (known as "ISN") is "_used by attackers to target sensitive information in POST requests, and it has mechanisms for unauthorized data retrieval from the affected server_," according to the article.

 "_ISN is able to circumvent encryption because it extracts this data from IIS itself_"the article continues.